Support Us Button Widget

 Photo by LALtoday

-A Halloween-season staple has returned from the dead for its 11th year.
-We got a first look at what’s new at Sir Henry’s Haunted Trail before it opens on Friday, Sept.
-27 over in Plant City, ~20 minutes west of downtown Lakeland.
+A Halloween-season staple has returned from the dead for its 12th year, with fun for both thrill seekers and scaredy-cats alike.
+Editor Connor here — I got a shriek peek at what’s new at Sir Henry’s Haunted Trail before it opens on Friday, Sept.
+26 over in Plant City.
+Here’s what to know before you go.

 Photo by LALtoday

 For even more fright, hop on the “Legends of Halloween” haunted hayride.
-We jumped in line thinking this would be a less scary alternative compared to the trails.
-Boy, were we wrong.
-Prepare yourself for a fully immersive experience (we’re talking beside you, over your head, and maybe even on your trailer).
+This one felt a bit more toned down compared to last year’s, which I enjoyed more.
+Still, prepare yourself for a fully immersive experience (I’m talking beside you, over your head, and maybe even on your trailer).

 There’s more to enjoy if you’re not into scares.
-You’ll find a few shops, a midway with ax throwing + escape games, and a small food court.
-We recommend grabbing the Sir Henry apple cider float — ice cream works wonders for the throat after screaming as much as we did.
-Just keep an eye out for scare actors around the main hub.
+You’ll find the new Sir Henry’s Swag Shop, a few escape games, and a small food court featuring Smitty’s corndogs and Keel & Curley ciders.
+Just keep an eye out for costumed scare actors around the main hub.

 Want to haunt?
-Grab your tickets online (they must be purchased in advance).
+You must purchase tickets online in advance and choose a timeslot.
 Here’s what each ticket gets you:

 • General Admission | $27+ | One entry through each trail